 In a subsequent paper, Grossman and Helpman (see Grossman and Helpman 1995) study endogenous protection in a two-country setting, where terms of trade are operative.
 In this context, the optimum tariff (or export tax) argument for protection delivers a motive for taxing international trade also in unorganized sectors.
-A number of further extensions of the GH model have been proposed.
-For instance, Mitra (1999) endogenizes lobbies formation; heterogeneous firms are considered in Bombardini (2008); Matschke and Sherlund (2006) incorporate labor unions and labor mobility into the model; Facchini et al. (2006) develop a quota version of the GH model; trade in intermediate inputs is introduced in Gawande et al. (2012); Paltseva (2014) explores the implications of the existence of demand linkages and inter-industry rivalry among lobbies, showing how in these circumstances the lobbying strategy of an organized sectors tends to be less aggressive.
-Overall these models demonstrate that additional factors can enrich the original framework and provide some theoretical explanations for the empirical findings that, as discussed, are not always fully consistent with the predictions of the protection for sale model of GH.
+A number of further extensions to the GH model have been proposed.
+For instance, Mitra (1999) endogenizes lobbies formation; heterogeneous firms are considered in Bombardini (2008); Matschke and Sherlund (2006) incorporate labor unions and labor mobility into the model; Facchini et al. (2006) develop a quota version of the GH model; trade in intermediate inputs is introduced in Gawande et al. (2012); Paltseva (2014) explores the implications of the existence of demand linkages and inter-industry rivalry among lobbies, showing how in these circumstances the lobbying strategy of organized sectors tends to be less aggressive.
+Overall these models demonstrate that additional factors can enrich the original framework and provide some theoretical explanations for the empirical findings that, as discussed, are not always fully consistent with the predictions of the protection for sale model by GH.

-An interesting extension of the baseline model, relevant for this paper, is found in Chang (2005), who considers the case of monopolistic competition $\dot{a} \, la$ Dixit and Stiglitz (1977).
-The predictions of this model depart from the original ones in three fundamental ways: first, the equilibrium outcome for imports entails protection in all sectors, whether organized or not, while for exports also sectors represented by lobbies may bear a tax on their sales; second, the imperfectly competitive structure of the economy implies that free-trade is no more the welfare maximizing choice; third, the level of protection always varies inversely with the import penetration ratio (in GH this happens in organized sectors only).
+An interesting extension of the baseline model, relevant for this paper, is found in Chang (2005), who considers the case of monopolistic competition à la Dixit and Stiglitz (1977).
+The predictions of this model depart from the original ones in three fundamental ways: first, the equilibrium outcome for imports entails protection in all sectors, whether organized or not, while for exports also sectors represented by lobbies may bear a tax on their sales; second, the imperfectly competitive structure of the economy implies that free trade is no more the welfare maximizing choice; third, the level of protection always varies inversely with the import penetration ratio (in GH this happens in organized sectors only).
 However, the constant elasticity of substitution (CES) model of monopolistic competition used in Chang (2005) lacks of flexibility and any possible price interactions and terms-of-trade effects are ruled out from the analysis by construction.

 Our model, instead, considers a general framework of monopolistic competition that generates price interactions among firms and is flexible enough to encompass several distinct types of utility functions, while preserving tractability.
-Specifically, we employ generalized additively separable preferences.
-As a consequence, demand is characterized by variable elasticity.
+Specifically, we employ generalized additively separable preferences.4 As a consequence, demand is characterized by variable elasticity.
 This is taken into account by producers, whose pricing displays variable markups, meaning that firms adjust their price to sales, thus reacting to market conditions, even in a monopolistically competitive framework.
-One immediate implication is that domestic and foreign producer prices reflect the government interventions in trade, so that equilibrium trade policies now depend on the rich interplay between different mechanisms, namely: (i) the political motive for trade protection, due to the campaign contributions of special interest groups organized in lobbies; (ii) the imperfect competition motive for trade protection reflecting the non-optimality of free trade in a non-competitive setting and the reallocation of demand to domestic producers; (iii) the terms-of-trade motive for protection related to the existence of a certain degree of tariff (and subsidy) absorption or pass-through.
+One immediate implication is that domestic and foreign producer prices reflect the government interventions in trade, so that equilibrium trade policies now depend on the rich interplay between different mechanisms, namely: (i) the political motive for trade protection, due to the campaign contributions of special interest groups organized in lobbies; (ii) the imperfect competition motive for trade protection reflecting the non-optimality of free trade in a non-competitive setting and the reallocation of demand towards domestic production; (iii) the terms-of-trade motive for protection related to the existence of a certain degree of tariff (and subsidy) absorption or pass-through.
+It should be noted that the first force drives the main results in the GH seminal paper, while in Chang (2005) results stem from the second force only.
+Finally, in Grossman and Helpman (1995), where the small-country assumption is removed and border prices depend on purchases and sales, trade protection is the result of the first and of the third motives.

-$^{3}$ On this matter see Ederington and Minier (2008).
+3On this matter, see Ederington and Minier (2008).

-&lt;sup>4Generalized additively separable preferences are fully characterized in Pollak (1972).
+4Generalized additively separable preferences are fully characterized in Pollak (1972).